 Hours of attendance will be as fixed from time to time under section 23 of the Staff of the Houses of The Oireachtas Act, 1959.
-At present they amount to 43.25 hours per week.
+At present they amount to 41 hours and 15 minutes gross per week.
 Flexibility is required with regard to late-night working and extra attendance, which is required from time to time arising from the exigencies of the Houses of the Oireachtas Service.
+No additional payment will be made for extra attendance (over and above 35 hours gross) as the rate of remuneration payable covers any exceptional extra attendance liability that may arise from time to time.